lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         - 7b.
 GROUP BY Answer
 ---

-- Q8: Return the experiment names, genes & their levels in order, for genes that showed positive expression in every experiment recorded for it.
+**Q8: Return the experiment names, genes & their levels in order, for genes that showed positive expression in every experiment recorded for it**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, ORDER BY

 ---

-- Q9: Return the name of the gene that was most positively expressed in experiment exp23.
-Assume a minimum significance of 1.0.
+**Q9: Return the name of the gene that was most positively expressed in experiment exp23.
+Assume a minimum significance of 1.0**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, LIMIT, GROUP BY

 ---

-- Q10: Return the name of the gene that was "second most positively expressed".
-Assume again a minimum significance of 1.0.
+**Q10: Return the name of the gene that was "second most positively expressed".
+Assume again a minimum significance of 1.0**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, LIMIT, GROUP BY, ORDER BY

 ---

-- Q11: Return the gene(s) were positively expressed in ALL the experiments listed in the Experiments table in order of level.
+**Q11: Return the gene(s) were positively expressed in ALL the experiments listed in the Experiments table in order of level**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, ORDER BY

 ---

-- Q12: Return a table of genes, their annotation, and any experiment in which they were either the highest or lowest expressed (of any significance level).
-Include a fourth column to say if they were the highest or lowest.
+**Q12: Return a table of genes, their annotation, and any experiment in which they were either the highest or lowest expressed (of any significance level).
+Include a fourth column to say if they were the highest or lowest**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, ORDER BY, GROUP BY, CASE, WHEN...THEN, CONCAT, DESC

 ---